Buying Property in Turkey: Real Estate in Fethiye & Göcek and Turkish Citizenship by Investment

-Advantages of Foreign Real Estate Investment in Turkey
+Advantages of Buying Property in Turkey

 • Strategic Location: Turkey is a bridge between Europe, Asia, and the Middle East.